 UK Standard Size

-Toilets seats come in a range of different shapes and sizes, which means you want to ensure that the one you buy is compatible with your toilet.
+Toilets seats come in a range of different shapes and sizes and this means that you’ll want to ensure that the one you buy is compatible with your toilet.
 It’s advised that you measure the length, width, height and the distance between each of the fixing holes.
-With these measurements, you’ll be able to make an informed buying decision to which toilet seat is best suited to your toilet.
+With these measurements, you’ll be able to make an informed buying decision to which seat is best suited to your toilet.
 Once it arrives, you can install the seat to the pan without any compatibility issues.

 One of the most desirable features of the best rated toilet seats is the soft close mechanism.
 Rather than having to manually place the seat down, you can simply tap the seat without the worry of it slamming down or making a loud noise.